edogbosunny/100-days-of-code/log.md

 **Thoughts:** I am enthusiastic about machine learning, natural language processing and therefore i started out by building a Bot. i have started it and its working but am still training my bot(coding).
 You can try it out on the page with the link below.

 **Link to work:** [My IrshaadTechnologies Facebook Page ](https://web.facebook.com/Irshaad-technology-735028769930278/)

+### Day 3: March 15, 2017

+**Today's Progress**: Coded my FCC Portfolio Page.

+**Thoughts:** I am built my Free Code Camp Portfolio Page.
+You can try it out on the page with the link below.
+Although its giving some issue on Codepen, i will push to github and add the link to it in this log later.

+**Link to work:** [My FCC Portfolio Page ](http://codepen.io/jatto_abdul/pen/MpvBvM) #on github its Jatto Portfolio[comming soon]